AceCentre/MAT-doc/README.md

 Floor mounts can be surprisingly challenging to get right.
 Space can be an real issue in some environments, especially when a large device may imply a large floor stand.
 Moving a floor stand can be difficult, and they can create trip hazards especially for the very young or very old if not managed well.

-##SECTION 3.3 – FEASIBILITY OF BESPOKE/HYBRID MOUNT
+## Section 3.3 – Feasibility of Bespoke/Hybrid Mount

 You can use the decision tree below to help you establish if you should proceed with your proposed solution, or if additional investigation or risk assessment is required.

 You should be careful to ensure that all the factors listed have been considered when selecting the type of mount to use, and for its location on the wheelbase.

-## SECTION 4 – WHEELBASE STABILITY ASSESSMENT
+## Section 4 – Wheelbase Stability Assessment

 We’ve provided this assessment to help guide your decision-making around static stability testing.
 It should be considered definitive, you may disagree with some of the assumptions or want to change the scoring.
 It can be useful as it is though, to help identify situations of risk which you may wish to investigate further.